Antimicrobial: Essential oils

-Many essential oils included in herbal pharmacopoeias are claimed to possess antimicrobial activity, with the oils of bay, cinnamon, clove and thyme reported to be the most potent in studies with foodborne bacterial pathogens.
-Coconut oil is also known for its antimicrobial properties.
-Active constituents include terpenoids and secondary metabolites.
-Despite their prevalent use in alternative medicine, essential oils have seen limited use in mainstream medicine.
+Many essential oils included in herbal pharmacopoeias are claimed to possess antimicrobial activity in vitro, with the oils of bay, cinnamon, clove and thyme reported to be the most potent in studies with foodborne bacterial pathogens.

 While 25 to 50% of pharmaceutical compounds are plant-derived, none are used as antimicrobials, though there has been increased research in this direction.
-Barriers to increased usage in mainstream medicine include poor regulatory oversight and quality control, mislabeled or misidentified products, and limited modes of delivery.
+Barriers to increased usage in mainstream medicine include poor regulatory oversight and quality control, evidence only from in vitro studies, mislabeled or misidentified products, and limited modes of delivery.

 Antimicrobial pesticides

-According to the U.S. Environmental Protection Agency (EPA), and defined by the Federal Insecticide, Fungicide, and Rodenticide Act, antimicrobial pesticides are used in order to control growth of microbes through disinfection, sanitation, or reduction of development and to protect inanimate objects, industrial processes or systems, surfaces, water, or other chemical substances from contamination, fouling, or deterioration caused by bacteria, viruses, fungi, protozoa, algae, or slime.
-The EPA monitors products, such as disinfectants/sanitizers for use in hospitals or homes, in order to ascertain efficacy.
+According to the U.S. Environmental Protection Agency (EPA), and defined by the Federal Insecticide, Fungicide, and Rodenticide Act, antimicrobial pesticides are used to control growth of microbes through disinfection, sanitation, or reduction of development and to protect inanimate objects, industrial processes or systems, surfaces, water, or other chemical substances from contamination, fouling, or deterioration caused by bacteria, viruses, fungi, protozoa, algae, or slime.
+The EPA monitors products, such as disinfectants/sanitizers for use in hospitals or homes, to ascertain efficacy.
 Products that are meant for public health are therefore under this monitoring system, including products used for drinking water, swimming pools, food sanitation, and other environmental surfaces.
 These pesticide products are registered under the premise that, when used properly, they do not demonstrate unreasonable side effects to humans or the environment.
 Even once certain products are on the market, the EPA continues to monitor and evaluate them to make sure they maintain efficacy in protecting public health.

 Public health products regulated by the EPA are divided into three categories: